-The person or group who can bring the chain claim depends on the type of action you are pursuing and what laws have been broken.
+The person or group who can bring the chain claim depends on the type of action you are pursuing, what laws have been broken and the specific jurisdiction in which you are bringing a claim.

 Remember to check the laws in your country (and any producer/consumer countries) to see what type of action can be taken and how to make complaints to relevant bodies.